 SAY: The FARE Food Allergy and Anaphylaxis Emergency Care Plan handout shows how to use different types of epinephrine auto-injectors.
 This is an epinephrine auto-injector trainer.
-Note, there are no medicine or needles in these.
-Each State and/or school district has different policies for who can administer an epinephrine auto-injector and where to store the auto-injector.
+Note: There is no medicine or needles in these.
+Each State has different policies for who can administer an epinephrine auto-injector and where to store the auto-injector.
 It is crucial for those designated to administer an epinephrine auto-injector to receive the appropriate training in how to do so.
-The school nurse can be an excellent resource for information on this training.